jflaga/jflaga.github.io/_posts/2023/2023-10-25-were-IBM-employees-gay-049de98.md

 > I. B. M., Happy men, smiling all the way. \
 > In his service to mankind --- that’s why we are so gay.

-I can't stop myself from laughing when I first saw that video, because the men singing in there don't look like they are gays, but they are saying that they "are so gay".
+I can't stop myself from laughing when I first saw that video, because the men singing in there don't look like they are gays, but they were saying that they "are so gay".

 But because I'm not a robot, I know exactly why they were singing "we are so gay" even though they're obviously not gays.
-And I believe you know the reason too.
-It's because there are at least two _different_ definitions of the word "gay" --- At least two different definitions, not necessarily mutually exclusive definitions (even though that's also possible).
+And I believe you know the reason too. --- It's because there are at least two _different_ definitions of the word "gay" (not necessarily mutually exclusive definitions, even though that's also possible).

 And if we look in a [present-day dictionary](https://www.merriam-webster.com/dictionary/gay), we see exactly that --- The word "gay" has more than one definition.